GeoDorn/dApps_Coursework/README.md

 ## API Testing with Postman
 Initially when creating the API calls and setting the scope of the project.
 Postman was used to test token authentication and initial fetch requests.

-Using the publically available [Amadeus Postman Workspace](https://www.postman.com/amadeus4dev/amadeus-for-developers-s-public-workspace/collection/kquqijj/amadeus-for-developers), initial test queries and endpoints could be setup in the server.js.
+Using the publicly available [Amadeus Postman Workspace](https://www.postman.com/amadeus4dev/amadeus-for-developers-s-public-workspace/collection/kquqijj/amadeus-for-developers), initial test queries and endpoints could be setup in the server.js.

 The first issue during development was the limitations of the first API call.
 While you could search for hotels using a citycode, you could not search for availability.
 In addition to this, the API call to fetch availability, required hotelcode.
 Therefore, I had to use two API calls to search for available rooms matching the customer's criteria.
 First to search the city for hotels, and then pass the returning hotelcodes into the second API call to fetch offers from those hotels.